 Making art from Torah: conceived and led two art-making workshops at Congregation Beit Simhat Torah, NYC, 2012-13.

-Classes in drawing, painting, sculpting, felting, natural dyeing, book-making, and metal working at Parsons School of Design, Cooper Union, Textile Art Center, National Academy, JCC Studios, Spring Studio all in NYC.
+Classes in drawing, painting, sculpting, felting, natural dyeing, book-making, and metal working at Parsons School of Design, Cooper Union, Textile Art Center, National Academy, JCC Studios, Spring Studio all in NYC and intensive felting workshop with Lisa Klakulak, Asheville, North Carolina.
 Personal mentoring by Tobi Kahn.

 Other Education and professional experience